Turkey’s Recep Erdoğan Outraged By Donald Trump’s ‘Don’t Be A Fool!’ Letter, Tells Trump ‘We Will Not Forget’

-Three days after a phone call with Turkish President Recep Tayyip Erdoğan, in which he promised to remove United States troops from Syria’s border with Turkey to make way for Erdoğan’s long-planned assault on the Kurdish people living there, Donald Trump sent a letter to Erdoğan.
+Three days after a phone call with Turkish President Recep Tayyip Erdoğan, in which he promised to remove U.S. troops from Syria’s border with Turkey to make way for the country’s long-planned assault on the Kurdish people living there, Donald Trump sent a letter to Erdoğan.

 The letter was so strangely written, threatening, and informal that according to one psychiatrist, it displayed “the thought processes of a 3-year old expressed in language of a 9 year old,” as The Inquisitr reported.

-As he revealed at a press conference on Friday, however, the Turkish political strongman was less interested in psychoanalyzing Trump than he was simply outraged by what he called the “lack of respect” displayed by Trump in the short missive, according to a report by Newsweek.
+As he revealed at a press conference on Friday, however, the Turkish political strongman was less interested in psychoanalyzing Trump than he was simply outraged by what he called the “lack of respect” displayed by the president in the short missive, according to a report by Newsweek.

 “We will not forget this,” Erdoğan said, as quoted by Newsweek.
 “When the time comes, we would like it to be known that we will take the necessary steps.”
 But Erdoğan did not specify what “the necessary steps” would be, or when he planned to take them, saying only that “this is not a priority for us.”